Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Let’s dive in!

-Types of Calcium Deposits on Pool
+Types of Deposits on Pool

-There are 2 common types of calcium deposits on pool: calcium carbonate and calcium silicate.
+There are 2 common types of deposits on pool: calcium carbonate and calcium silicate.
 It is important to understand which type harms the walls of your pool.

 The calcium carbonate is white, scaly and easily detached.
 Calcium silicate is slightly gray and more solid, which makes it more difficult to remove.